 Troubleshooting Other Common Cookie Problems

 Even when you’re following all the steps carefully, there can still be times when your peanut butter cookies don’t turn out as expected.
-But don’t worry – it’s all part of the learning process!
 In this section, we’ll address some of the other common cookie problems and provide solutions to help you troubleshoot and perfect your baking skills.

 If your peanut butter cookies are spreading too much during baking, it could be due to several factors.
 One common cause is that the dough is too soft or warm.
 When the dough is too warm, it spreads out quickly in the oven, resulting in thin, flat cookies.